bodyan/Enigma2SparkSorter/README.md

 # Enigma2SparkSorter
-Enigma2SparkSorter - little toola for creating Spark List/Fav according Enigma2 bouquets.
+Enigma2SparkSorter - little tool, for creating Spark channel list/favourites according Enigma2 bouquets.
 If you have old channel list, you need manually to check every working service.
 On Enigma2 while scaning os delete all not active service.
 Also Dreamboxeditor is pretty good editor.
 So how it's work:
 1. Update actual satellites.xml on enigma2 and scan satellites.
 Create/edit/save bouquets and copy them into enigma2 folder.
 2. Update sat.xml on spark os, delete all services and scan satellites.
 After scanning, save files and copy them into spark folder.